Art

 Name Artist Location Description

+With both sides covered in strawberries, it’s only fitting that this heart lives at the Merriam Farmers’ Market!
 Artist Kate E. Burke said this piece honors the Strawberry Hill neighborhood with the image of ripe strawberries packed inside the heart.

 “There is a thriving and engaging art scene growing in the Strawberry Hill neighborhood,” Burke said.
-“Along the edge and bottom is a nod to the Croatian immigrants who began settling this neighborhood back in the early 1900s.”
+“Along the edge and bottom is a nod to the Croatian immigrants who began settling the neighborhood back in the early 1900s.”

 Hmmm...
 Joshua Weiner 5191 Merriam Drive This sculpture features a nine-foot tall caterpillar standing next to a 12-foot cairn (stack of river boulders) with a butterfly perched on top.
 This fun art piece was created to playfully explore place-making and identity and is located at Merriam's beautiful Waterfall Park.